etendosoftware/docs/docs/products/etendo-copilot/getting-started/bastian.md

 ![bastian5.png](/docs/assets/legacy/bastian5.png)

-> **Important:**
+!!!warning "Important"
-> In order to obtain more accurate answers when using Bastian, remember to:
+    In order to obtain more accurate answers when using Bastian, remember to:<br>
-> -Give as much context to the question/sentence as possible !!! warning
+            - Give as much context to the question/sentence as possible<br>
-    -Use Etendo specific vocabulary, that is, use the terms typically used in Etendo and not synonyms, for example.
+            - Use Etendo specific vocabulary, that is, use the terms typically used in Etendo and not synonyms, for example.

-**📝 User Feedback**
+**User Feedback**

 **User Feedback Feature Overview**